Zone Aware Replication

 Impact on costs

-Depending on the underlying infrastructure being used, deploying Cortex across multiple availability zones may cause an increase in running costs as most cloud providers charge for inter availability zone networking.
+Depending on the underlying infrastructure being used, deploying Cortex across multiple availability zones may cause an increase in running costs as most cloud providers charge for inter-availability zone networking.
 The most significant change would be for a Cortex cluster currently running in a single zone.